tocco/tocco-docs/framework/configuration/entity-listener.rst

    }

 This would work without any problems.
 But most probably this listener would be executed a lot of times even it would not be necessary.
-Because :abbr:`InterruptibleEntityFacadeAdapters (ch.tocco.nice2.persist.entity.events.InterruptibleEntityFacadeAdapter)` are executed every time ``setValue`` is called on the entity, this listener is also executed if for example only the name of the user was changed.
+Because :nice:`InterruptibleEntityFacadeAdapters <ch/tocco/nice2/persist/entity/events/InterruptibleEntityFacadeAdapter>` are executed every time ``setValue`` is called on the entity, this listener is also executed if for example only the name of the user was changed.
 The name has nothing to do with the age of user.

-A :abbr:`EntityChangedEvent (ch.tocco.nice2.persist.entity.events.EntityChangedEvent)` is passed to the method ``entityChangingInterruptible`` which has some additional methods over the :abbr:`EntityFacadeEvent (ch.tocco.nice2.persist.entity.events.EntityFacadeEvent)` to work with.
+A :nice:`EntityChangedEvent <ch/tocco/nice2/persist/entity/events/EntityChangedEvent>` is passed to the method ``entityChangingInterruptible`` which has some additional methods over the :nice:`EntityFacadeEvent <ch/tocco/nice2/persist/entity/events/EntityFacadeEvent>` to work with.
 The above example can be rewritten to the following:

 .. code-block:: Java